Cost of our services for 2018/19

 - public health

 This is called ring fenced funding.
-In 2017/18 £329 million comes from government grants ring fenced for schools and housing benefit. £52 million comes from housing rents and is ring fenced for council housing.
+In 2018/19 £330 million is funded by government grants ring fenced for schools, housing benefit and public health. £52 million comes from housing rents, including housing benefit rent rebates, and is ring fenced for council housing.

 Where do we get our money from?

-Half of our £756 million budget comes from government grants and income.
-This is restricted to public health, schools, housing benefit and council housing.
+£382 million of our budget comes from ring fenced funding for public health, schools, housing benefit and council housing.

-Only 17% of our budget comes from Council Tax.
-For 2017/18 Full Council agreed an increase of 4.99% in the Brighton & Hove element of Council Tax.
+Only 18.5% of our budget is funded from Council Tax.
+For 2018/19 Full Council agreed an increase of 5.99% in the Brighton & Hove City Council element of Council Tax.
 This includes an additional 3% precept to fund the increasing demands and cost of adult social care.